dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome.</q>
+<q>The human mind and body are truly extraordinary.
+They are the quintessence of excellence in motion.
+We talk, touch, see, hear, taste, smell, and feel.
+We dream, aspire, and become.
+All that we are is mind and body and spirit-that is our universe.</q>
 <hr/>
-<p>Last updated at 2022-11-06 00:58:38 UTC</p>
+<p>Last updated at 2022-11-07 00:56:29 UTC</p>